Enrollment

 Applications

 All program applicants, including siblings, must complete an application before the deadline to be eligible for participation in the lottery held for Palo Alto choice programs.
 A public lottery is held to select the students for the program.
-Students will retain their space at their neighborhood school until the parent/guardian signs an intra-district transfer to the Spanish Immersion Program, after being selected in the lottery.

 -